 Through the Discovery process, FEMA can determine which areas of the HUC8 Discovery watersheds may/will be funded for further flood risk identification and assessment in a collaborative manner, taking into consideration the information collected from local communities during this process.
 Discovery initiates open lines of communication and relies on local involvement for productive discussions about flood risk.
 The process provides a forum for a watershed-wide effort to understand how the included watershed community's flood risks are related to flood risk throughout the watershed.
-In Risk MAP, projects are analyzed on a watershed basis, so Discovery Meetings target numerous stakeholders from throughout the watershed on local, regional, State, and Federal levels.
+In Risk MAP, projects are analyzed on a watershed basis, so Discovery Meetings target numerous stakeholders from throughout the watershed on tribal, local, regional, State, and Federal levels.

-In March 2019 FEMA and EDAC, as the State CTP, will hold a Discovery Meeting in Valencia County.
-During Discovery, FEMA and EDAC will reach out to local communities to:
+In March 2019 FEMA and EDAC, as the State CTP, held a Discovery Meeting in Valencia County and one at the Pueblo of Laguna.
+During Discovery, FEMA and EDAC reached out to tribes and local communities to:

-- Gather information about local or Tribal flood risk and flood hazards - Reviewed current and historic mitigation plans to understand local and Tribal mitigation capabilities, hazard risk assessments, and current or future mitigation activities. - Include multi-diciplinary staff from within their community to participate and assist in the development of a watershed vision.
+- Gather information about local or Tribal flood risk and flood hazards - Reviewed current and historic mitigation plans to understand local and Tribal mitigation capabilities, hazard risk assessments, and current or future mitigation activities. - Include multi-disciplinary staff from within their community to participate and assist in the development of a watershed vision.